SilentCircle/sso-integration-doc/Azure-AD-Integration-Customer-Responsibilities.md

 ### Sign on to Azure Management Portal

-* Navigate to the [Azure Management Portal][MS.Azure.Manage] and sign in as a Global Administrator.
+* Navigate to the [Azure Management Portal][MS.Azure.Manage] and sign on as a Global Administrator.

 ### Select Active Directory